licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 The example module, the composite clock, would be all placed in `src/CompositeClock`.
 To match the 3 requried states, there would be 3 groups of state configs, data deriving getters and state-changing reducers.

 And for view components, there are `AnalogueView.ts` for the analogue clock, `DigitalView.ts` for the digital clock, and `CompositeView.ts` as a glue.
-Besides, store providers are initialized.
+Besides, store providers are initialized at little cost.

 ![Relation of parts in the composite clock built with MyLib](../assets/706378bced13ade2f6fbc9bd20e4a97f42a08443.jpg)